-Last updated: January 18, 2022
+Last updated: March 14, 2022

 Eating indoors is permitted in all campus buildings in spaces where eating was permitted pre-pandemic.

 If you have questions about eating indoors, or any other Covid-related policies, please email firstname.lastname@example.org.